 Types Of Disaster Relief Assistance Programs The Government Provides

-Obviously, to claim benefits through this program, you have to be in a federally-declared disaster area.
+To claim benefits through this program, you have to be in a federally-declared disaster area.
 Typically, you have one of two ways to deduct casualty losses:

-- On your return in the year the disaster happened, or
+- On your return in the year the disaster happened or

 - File an amended return to deduct the loss in the year before the disaster

-- Mediation with landlords.
+- Guidance on handling problems with landlords.

 Things Work Differently When A Disaster Takes Place

 Even if you don’t normally qualify for SNAP, you may still qualify for D-SNAP if you had to pay for any of the following disaster-related expenses:

-- Evacuation or relocation expenses.
+- Evacuation Expenses

-To sum up, the government may grant unemployment benefits, during a presidentially-declared disaster, if candidates fall within one of the following criteria:
+Much like all other federal assistance programs, Disaster Unemployment Assistance comes with a few qualifications that must be met.
+The government may grant unemployment benefits during a presidentially-declared disaster if candidates fall within one of the following criteria:

-- A person who lost their job
+- A person who lost their job due to the disaster

 - Not able to reach their workplace due to the disaster